Get

 4. Scratch Repair Pen for a Quick Fix

 If the dog only chipped away the top varnish or paint layer, use a scratch repair pen.
 It’s a highly intuitive tool that delivers quick results.
 Plus, you can buy a whole repair kit for cheap.
-It will normally come packed with scrapers, markers, brushes, and various filler products.
-It won’t be able to fix deep scratches, though, no matter how much effort you put into it.
+It will typically come packed with scrapers, markers, brushes, and various filler products.
+However, it cannot fix deep scratches.

-But the repair pen will still come in handy if you’ve got old, worn-out cabinets, closets, or chairs with tiny scratches here and there.
+The repair pen will still come in handy if you have old, worn-out cabinets, closets, or chairs with tiny scratches.

 scratch repair pen for wood